 ELIGIBILITY: Define how the project meets CPA requirements (please refer to the Community Preservation Coalition Chart on the last page)

-The Affordable Housing Trust Fund (AHT) is applying for the transfer of any excess housing funds held by the CPA above $100,000.
+The Affordable Housing Trust Fund (AHT) is applying for the transfer of any excess housing funds held in the Town’s CPA accounts above $100,000.
 These additional funds would be utilized by the AHT for the five allowable uses of CPA community housing funds outlined above - acquisition, creation, preservation, support, and rehabilitation/restoration (for projects acquired or created with CPA funds).

 SUMMARY: Brief description of the project, which will guide the project summary in the warrant article.